trustyai-explainability/guardrails-detectors/detectors/regex_match/README.md

 oc project deploy-regex
 ```

-2. If using KServe on a ROSA cluster, apply the following service account configuration yaml:
+2. If using KServe on a ROSA cluster, navigate to the `detectors` directory and apply the service account configuration:

 ```bash
 oc apply -f regex_match/deploy/service_account.yaml